House approves $715 billion transportation, water bill

 DeFazio said he was encouraged by the bipartisan Senate blueprint.
 The proposed spending levels for roads, bridges and public transit are comparable to what is called for in the House bill, he said, though the spending for rail and water infrastructure is far short of the House’s bill, which calls for tripling spending for Amtrak as well as $45 billion for the replacement of water lines containing lead.

+The House bill contained about $343 billion for roads, bridges and safety programs, $109 billion for transit, $95 billion for rail and nearly $170 billion for water and wastewater projects.
+The House adopted dozens of amendments Wednesday and Thursday that Democratic lawmakers projected will increase the overall cost of the bill by about $44 billion with most of that increase going to the installation of electric vehicle charging stations.

-The House proposal also includes some elements designed to counter climate change.
-Transportation is the largest contributor to greenhouse gas emissions in the U.S. The House bill seeks to make alternatives to driving more attractive by boosting funding for public transit and rail.
-It also dedicates $4 billion to electric vehicle charging stations to speed and ease an increased use of electric vehicles.
+The House proposal also includes elements designed to counter climate change.
+Transportation is the largest contributor to greenhouse gas emissions in the U.S. In addition to funding the charging stations to speed and ease an increased use of electric vehicles, the House bill seeks to make alternatives to driving more attractive by boosting funding for public transit and rail.

+The bill also contains about $5.7 billion for roughly 1,500 projects that lawmakers seek to fund in their congressional districts.
+The projects would mark a return of earmarks after a decade-long ban.

 By KEVIN FREKING